SEND Information Report

 What should I do if I wish to complain?

-If you wish to complain about SEND provision at St Mary's, please seek advice from the Headteacher and refer to the Complaints Policy.
+If you wish to complain about SEND provision at St Mary's, please seek advice from the Heads of School and refer to the Complaints Policy.

 Who should I contact if I am considering whether my child should join St Marys?

 Contact the school Admin office to arrange to meet the Heads of Schoool Mrs Measham or